Nikolas slowly opened his eyes to reveal a dimly lit room.

 Ambrogio replied “You asked me how I was created, maybe you are right to ask that question.
 You need to understand clearly why accepting Jesus into my heart is unlikely to be the way forward for me.”

-Ambrogio sat up, thought for a moment then said “When I was a man, it was not like today when the gods hide away and play games of faith.
+Ambrogio sat down beside Nikolas, thought for a moment then said “When I was a man, it was not like today when the gods hide away and play games of faith.
 No, they walked the streets.
-If a follower dishonoured them, or wronged the god, the god would not deal with it from afar.
+If a follower dishonored or wronged the god, the god would not deal with it from afar.
 They would come to you face to face.
 Can you even begin to comprehend how terrifying a god can be?”

 The Pastor shook his head.
 He thought to himself “God is real, but eons ago, maybe the gods did walk the land as ancient myths said.
 Believe the vampire, thirty minutes ago you disbelieved that vampires were real, now you are talking to one.”